912-Dreghici-Bogdan/Graoh_algorithm/README.md

 # Graph_algorithms

-Welcome to the repository for the Graph algoritms course laboratories!
-This repository contains the implementation of 3 laboratory exercises designed to reinforce the understanding of graphs algorthms and their applications.
+Welcome to the repository for the Graph algorithms course laboratories!
+This repository contains the implementation of 3 laboratory exercises designed to reinforce the understanding of graphs algorithms and their applications.

 # 🗂️Lab1
-Design and implement an abstract data type directed graph and a function for reading a directed graph from a text file.
+Design and implement an abstract data type-directed graph and a function for reading a directed graph from a text file.

 The functionalities are as follows:
 - Number of Vertices
 - Iterate through Vertices